alinebone/alinebone.github.io/_posts/2019-08-03-our-daily-productivity-tips.md

 {% endhighlight %}

 ### 6.5 Alias
-You can also personalize the alias you want in the `.zshrc` file.
+You can also personalize the aliases you want in the `.zshrc` file.
 To do it, you just have to use the `alias` keyword inside `~/.zshrc`:

 {% highlight default %}
 alias softReset="git reset --soft head~1"